Krloz2904/SC_302_Documentacion_MN_CarlosSolano/README.md

 # SC_302_Documentacion_MN_CarlosSolano
-This repository was made for the first laboratory of the Software Documentation class in the University Universidad Fidélitas
+This repository was created for the first lab of the Software Documentation class at Fidélitas University.